-If I had ever been angry with thee, O luscious-buttocked tulip!
+If I had ever been angry with thee, O luscious buttocked tulip!
 I would have forgiven thee for thy device upon this cow-bellied Qazi.
-I am repaid for my trust, permitting thee to receive his letter, and the go-between to pouch the hundred dirhams1 thereof.
+I am repaid pouch the hundred dirhams thereof 132.
 For, supping with him, thou didst make him exceedingly drunk.
-Then, introducing Abdullah Kaffur2, that catamite of our grandfathers, thou didst present to the besotted fellow that poxy podex with its heaped haemorrhoids, like a well whose wall has been broken down.
+When, introducing Abdullah Kaffur 133, that catamite of our grandfathers, thou didst present to the besotted fellow that poxy podex with its heaped haemorrhoids, like a well whose wall has been broken down.

-Now therefore that ass-membered one - Allah forget him! - is very sick.
-Neither from his nose nor from his member will men be able to read that he is a Jew3, O beloved one with a nose like a rose-tinted ivory statue and a member like a young almond tree in blossom! for both are dropped off.
+Now therefore that ass-membered one -Allah forget him!- is very sick.
+Neither from his nose nor from his member will men be able to read that he is a Jew 134, O beloved one with a nose like a rose-tinted ivory statue and a member like a young almond tree in blossom!
+For both are dropped off.

-Beware, if thou ridest in the bazaar, that thou dost not hurt the good Qazi, the just one, the incorruptible one, the wise one, the merciful to the afflictions of the poor4, by stepping upon his nose or his member!
+Beware, if thou ridest in the bazaar, that thou dost not hurt the good Qazi 135, the just one, the incorruptible one, the wise one, the merciful to the afflictions of the poor, by stepping upon his nose or his member!
 Beware! sayeth El Qahar the seer.